The First CHIME/FRB Fast Radio Burst Catalog

 \begin{ThreePartTable} \begin{TableNotes} \item{\textbf{Notes.} The data for Catalog~1\ in machine-readable format can be found accompanying the online version of this article as well as via the CHIME/FRB Public Webpage at \url{https://www.chime-frb.ca/catalog}.
 A small excerpt can be found in Appendix~\ref{app:cat_excerpt}.} \item[a]{All statistically significant \fitburst{} parameters (i.e., with parameter value $v$ and uncertainty $\sigma$ such that $v/\sigma > 3$) have their best-fit value and $1\sigma$ uncertainty reported; for marginal estimates, we report the $2\sigma$ upper limit obtained from \fitburst.} \end{TableNotes}

 \end{ThreePartTable}

-\subsection{Event Naming: Transient Name Server}
+\subsection{Event naming: transient name server}

 Each of our detected FRBs has been assigned a name provided by the Transient Name Server\footnote{\url{https://www.wis-tns.org.}} (TNS), the official International Astronomical Union (IAU) mechanism for reporting new astronomical transients.
-TNS names have format FRB~YYYYMMDDLLL where YYYY is a 4-digit year, MM is a 2-digit month code, DD is a 2-digit day (all in UTC), and LLL is a string of 1 to 3 upper case Latin letters, beginning with ``A'' for the first source reported to the TNS for the relevant UTC day, ``B'' for the second, ``AA'' for the 27th, and so forth, up to and including ``ZZZ'', for a total of 18278 possible unique FRBs on a given UTC day.
+TNS names have format FRB~YYYYMMDDx where YYYY is a 4-digit year, MM is a 2-digit month code, DD is a 2-digit day (all in UTC), and x is a string of 1 to 3 Latin letters, beginning with ``A'' for the first source reported to the TNS for the relevant UTC day, ``Z'' for the 26th, and in lowercase letters after this i.e. ``aa'' for the 27th, and so forth, up to and including ``zzz'', for a total of 18278 possible unique FRBs reported on a given UTC day.
 The TNS functions as more than a name server, and in fact hosts basic data for all submitted FRBs.